-In the short to medium term, encouraging compatible and resilient infill housing in Grafton, South Grafton, Yamba, Maclean and Iluka can provide more housing options with good access to public transport, parks, shopping, schools and important social infrastructure.
-This can encourage a greater diversity of housing products, including townhouses and apartments above shops.
-These can provide housing forms suitable for the ageing population, households seeking to 'downsize' or locate close to employment opportunities and entry points for young people and families to enter the housing market.
+In the short to medium term, encouraging compatible and resilient infill housing in Grafton, South Grafton, Yamba, Maclean, and Iluka can provide more housing options with good access to public transport, parks, shopping, schools and important social infrastructure and services.
+This can encourage a greater diversity of housing products, including townhouses, dual occupancies, secondary dwellings and apartments above shops.
+These can provide housing forms suitable for the ageing population, key workers, households seeking to 'downsize' or locate close to employment opportunities and entry points for young people and families to enter the housing market.

-The Strategy identifies opportunities to amend local planning controls to create capacity for an additional 1,730 dwellings in the Clarence Valley LGA, with capacity for 1025 additional dwellings in the upper clarence area (59%) and capacity for 705 additional dwellings in the lower clarence area (41%) (former Maclean Shire area).
+The LHS identifies opportunities to amend local planning controls to create capacity for an additional 1,730 dwellings in the Clarence Valley LGA, with capacity for 1,025 additional dwellings in the upper Clarence area (59 per cent) and capacity for 705 additional dwellings in the lower Clarence area (41 per cent) (former Maclean Shire area).